ThatDevTim/ThatDevTim/README.md

 - Trustworthy

 ## Activities
+- Lead Sound Designer for Goerge Ranch Highschool production of *The SpongeBob Musical: Youth Edition*
 - Ast.
 Sound Designer for Goerge Ranch Highschool production of *The Highschool Musical the Musical on Stage*
-- First year member of SkillsUSA, Chapter 4160
+- Second-year member of SkillsUSA, Chapter 4160
 - Active member of the GitHub Global Campus

 ## Current Projects